fxpl/notebooks/README.md

 is stored on CSV format.
 The following files are created:
  * `cloneLoc<timestamp>.csv` has no header and contains the line count for each snippet that has at least one clone.
- * `cloneFrequency<timestamp>.csv`contains information about clone frequencies
-   as described for `NotebookAnalyzer`.
+ * `cloneFrequency<timestamp>.csv` contains information about clone frequencies as described for `NotebookAnalyzer`.
  * `connections<timestamp>.csv` contains information about connections as described for `NotebookAnalyzer`.

+The CSV files `cloneFrequency<timestamp>.csv` and `connections<timestamp>.csv`
+both start with a header.

 ## risky_comb_finder.py
-This Python script can be used to find smelly argument combinations for in calls to `numpy.array`, `pandas.read_csv`, `pandas.DataFrame`, `matplotlib.pyplot.plot`, `matplotlib.pyplot.show`, `numpy.arange` and `numpy.zeros`.
+This Python script can be used to find smelly argument combinations in calls to `numpy.array`, `pandas.read_csv`, `pandas.DataFrame`, `matplotlib.pyplot.plot`, `matplotlib.pyplot.show`, `numpy.arange` and `numpy.zeros`.
 Output files from `NotebookAnalyzer`'s function calls listing are supposed to be used as input files.
 For details on input, output and arguments, see the documentation in `risky_comb_finder.py`.

 ## Scripts